MicrosoftDocs/winrt-api/windows.ai.machinelearning/tensorint16bit_createfromarray_1495000111.md

 # Windows.AI.MachineLearning.TensorInt16Bit.CreateFromArray

 ## -description
-Creates a 16bit signed int tensor object, allocates a buffer of size 'shape', and copies all of 'data' into it.
+Creates a 16-bit signed integer tensor object, allocates a buffer of size *shape*, and copies all of *data* into it.

 ## -parameters
 ### -param shape
+The size of the buffer.

 ### -param data
+The data to copy into the buffer.

 ## -returns
+A 16-bit signed integer tensor object with a buffer containing the given data.

 ## -remarks